ezaruba/notonlyowner/content/ethereum/ethernaut-ctf/fallback.md

 Even though the above code is enough for now, you should refer to [Truffle's docs on Migrations](http://truffleframework.com/docs/getting_started/migrations) to gain more insights about the deployment scripts and how to exactly configure and use them.

 Ok, time to launch Ganache-cli!
 Fire up a new terminal and follow the instructions explained in the [introductory article](https://www.notonlyowner.com/ethereum/solving-zeppelin-ethernaut-ctf-intro/).
-Once done, open another terminal and, being in the root folder of the project, run `truffle migrate`.
+Once done, open another terminal and, being in the root folder of the project, run `npx truffle migrate`.
 If everything went well, the output should be similar to:

 ~~~
 [...]